-First, we can check the errors for Normality by constructing their frequency distribution, as was done in the previous chapter.
-This is left as an exercise for the reader.
-(The histogram of residuals does not look much like a Normal distribution, but formal tests (beyond the scope of this book) do not reject Normality.)
 Second, we can examine the error term for evidence of autocorrelation.
 This was introduced briefly in Chapter 1.
 To recapitulate: autocorrelation occurs when one error observation is correlated with an earlier (often the previous) one.
 It only occurs with time-series data (in cross-section, the ordering of the observations does not matter, so there is not a natural 'preceding' observation).
-Autocorrelation could occur in the import equation because of the 'stickiness' of imports, i.e. if imports are higher than predicted in period t, then they are likely to be high in t+1 also.
-This could explain the two negative forecasting errors.
-Alternatively, it could be a sign of the wrong functional form of the equation having been estimated.
+Autocorrelation often occurs in time series data: if inflation is 'high' this month, it is likely to be high next month also; if low, it is likely to be low next month also.
+Many economic variables are 'sticky' in this way.
+Imports are likely to behave this way too, as the factors affecting imports (mainly GDP) change slowly.